Dieg0Code/syndicate-go/README.md

   <img src="https://i.imgur.com/fKAZo4d.png" alt="gokamy">
 </div>

 Built on top of the [sashabaranov/go-openai](https://github.com/sashabaranov/go-openai) library, Gokamy SDK is a lightweight, flexible, and extensible toolkit for building intelligent conversational agents in Golang.
-It enables you to create agents, engineer prompts, generate tool schemas, manage memory, and orchestrate complex workflows—making it easy to integrate advanced AI capabilities into your projects.
+It enables you to create agents, engineer prompts, generate tool schemas, manage memory, and orchestrate complex workflows—making it easy to integrate advanced AI capabilities into your projects. 🚀

 ## Features

-- **Agent Management:** Easily build and configure agents with custom system prompts, tools, and memory.
+- **Agent Management 🤖:** Easily build and configure agents with custom system prompts, tools, and memory.
-- **Prompt Engineering:** Create structured prompts with nested sections for improved clarity.
+- **Prompt Engineering 📝:** Create structured prompts with nested sections for improved clarity.
-- **Tool Schemas:** Generate JSON schemas from Go structures to define tools and validate user inputs.
+- **Tool Schemas 🔧:** Generate JSON schemas from Go structures to define tools and validate user inputs.
-- **Memory Implementations:** Use built-in SimpleMemory or implement your own memory storage that adheres to the Memory interface.
+- **Memory Implementations 🧠:** Use built-in SimpleMemory or implement your own memory storage that adheres to the Memory interface.
-- **Orchestrator:** Manage multiple agents and execute them in a predefined sequence to achieve complex workflows.
+- **Orchestrator 🎛️:** Manage multiple agents and execute them in a predefined sequence to achieve complex workflows.
-- **Extendable:** The SDK is designed to be unopinionated, allowing seamless integration into your projects.
+- **Extendable 🔌:** The SDK is designed to be unopinionated, allowing seamless integration into your projects.
-- **CLI (Planned):** Future CLI support to initialize projects and scaffold agents with simple commands.
+- **CLI (Planned) 🚀:** Future CLI support to initialize projects and scaffold agents with simple commands.

 ## Installation